alfssobsd/homeassistant-daichi-cloud-climate-provider/README.md

 - [x] Discovery devices and publish to MQTT
 - [x] Receive commands Homeassistant from MQTT and execute by API
 - [x] Enable silent mode
-- [х] filter by buildings and devices
+- [x] filter by buildings and devices
 - [x] enable discovery interval setup

 ## How to use from source